CIWF Logo Food Business

 • Hypoxic zones (“dead zones”) in oceans refers to a state of reduced oxygen in the water.
 These can occur naturally, but scientists are concerned with their increased size caused by human activity.
 The primary cause is nutrient pollution which is threatening marine life.
 (17)

-• Since the 1960’s, low oxygen areas in the open ocean has increased by 4.5 million km2 with over 500 additional sites located in other water bodies.
+• Since the 1960’s, low oxygen areas in the open ocean have increased by 4.5 million km2 with over 500 additional sites located in other water bodies.
 (18)

 • Reducing meat and dairy consumption would enable cropland to be farmed less intensively and halt the expansion of farmland into wildlife habitats, allowing biodiversity to be restored.